Skip to main content

 You know your reishi is high quality when the label clearly states "dual-extract," "fruiting body," and provides standardized percentages of beta-glucans and triterpenes.
 Third-party testing seals (USP, NSF, ConsumerLab) add another layer of confidence.
 The product should also taste distinctly bitter.

 Reishi fits naturally into a digital sunset routine as the chemical signal that mirrors the behavioral signal.
 When you dim the lights, close the laptop, and step away from email, the reishi reinforces the same "the day is done" message at the cellular level.
-The two together work better than either alone.
+The 2 together work better than either alone.

 You will know reishi is working through a calmer evening transition, fewer middle-of-the-night wake-ups, more deep sleep on a wearable, and better resilience to small stressors during the day.
 If 6 to 8 weeks of consistent use produces no change, the strategy needs to evolve.